micxer/fix-time-machine-freenas/README.md

 # fix-time-machine-freenas
-Automatically fix broken TimeMachine backup on FreeNAS AFP share
+Automated fixing of broken TimeMachine backup on a FreeNAS AFP share